“You must be living the dream in Japan.”

 What’s up guys,

 it’s your friendly neighbourhood Gaijin here.
 I often get told that living in Japan is an experience of a lifetime.
 I agree.
 However, I also know that there are two sides to every coin.
 As much as Japan does not like to demonstrate their weaknesses to the world – they exist.
 Today’s blog topic is about how a single father was severely demoted for using his right to paternity leave and becoming a father.
 Why?
 Well sometimes with Japanese companies, that’s just the way things are.
+Here are some things you might not have known about Japanese work culture.

 Japan’s working hours are extremely tiresome.